What Is The 1 Rule of Self Defense

 8. Keep Your Techniques Simple

 When adrenaline kicks in, fine motor skills diminish.
-Simple actions like untangling your fingers or removing your hands from your pockets become more difficult.
+Simple actions like untangling your fingers or removing your hands from your pockets become more complex.

 Heel-palm strike: Use an open hand to strike, reducing the risk of injuring yourself.
 It allows you to maintain a non-confrontational stance with your hands up and open while setting verbal boundaries.
 If the attacker enters your personal space, strike them in the face.